 Wild Rice has to be one of the best bases for salads.
 It has a nice chew and and a nutty taste; what could be better?

-The health benefits alone in this Wild Rice and Butternut Squash Salad will induce you to create this dish at least once a week for your family for the entire year!
-Packed with protein, manganese, vitamin B1, potassium, and calcium, you’ll want to enjoy a healthy serving as often as you can.
+The health benefits alone in this Wild Rice and Butternut Squash Salad will inspire you to create this dish at least once a week for your family!
+It’s packed with protein, manganese, vitamin B1, potassium, and calcium, so you’ll want to enjoy a healthy serving as often as you can.

-To top it off, whole grain rice (includes the outer covering of the shell called bran and germ) has been proven to keep you full longer, thereby being a nutritious and beneficial ingredient for losing weight.
+Furthermore, whole-grain rice keeps you full longer.
+That’s because it includes the outer covering of the shell called bran and germ.
+Thus the rice in this dish is a nutritious and beneficial ingredient for losing weight.

 September is National Rice Month AND Whole Grains Month.
 I can’t think of a more fitting recipe to celebrate this month than this Wild Rice and Butternut Squash Salad in which I use Whole Grain Red Rice and Basmati from my favorite rice farmers, Ralston Family Farms, a 5,000-acre multigenerational sustainable family farm.

-I have to say I am incredibly privileged to be partnering with this iconic American brand and the people behind the brand.
+I have to say I am incredibly privileged to be partnering with this iconic American brand and the people behind it.
 This family farm represents the American dream captured through generations of hard work.

 I met Robin Ralston over a year ago and from just one conversation felt as if she were family.
 Our love for America, the land, sustainability, and agriculture cemented our bond.
-Just hearing her passion as she told me about the many kinds of non-GMO rice they grow, harvest, and package right there on the farm gave me a new excitement to create myriads of rice dishes, including this Wild Rice and Butternut Squash Salad fit for a king.
+Just hearing her passion as she told me about the many kinds of non-GMO rice they grow, harvest, and package right there on the farm gave me a new excitement to create myriads of rice dishes.
+That inspiration led to a wild rice and butternut squash salad that is fit for a king.

 Using Ralston’s Whole Grain Red Rice mixed with Basmati gives this dish the perfect texture.
 The red rice has a wonderful nutty flavor and “chewy” texture that plays well with the more delicate texture of the Basmati rice.

-When mixed with the herby vinaigrette, roasted butternut squash, toasted pumpkin seeds and dried cranberries, you’ll find an amazing marriage of flavors that pair well with heavy to light meats and fish for any meal.
+Then the herby vinaigrette, roasted butternut squash, toasted pumpkin seeds and dried cranberries add an amazing marriage of flavors.
+You’ll find that this recipe pairs well with heavy to light meats and fish for any meal.

 This dish is wonderfully serendipitous!
 Not only will it tantalize your taste buds, it’s beautiful!
 With the red, green, and white, it should grace the Christmas table in addition to the picnic table in mid-summer.